 Over the last several years, the digital photo frames arena has seen huge improvements.
 Now, you can stick a USB drive to a frame and also send photos to the frame via a dedicated app or emails.
 And then, there's the simple kind of digital photo frame that lets you store photos in the device's internal memory, just like smartphones.
 Like their counterparts, these frames come with built-in storage and are a breeze to set up.
 Also, they come in myriad different sizes and resolutions.

 On top of that, these cool devices bundle additional features like Wi-Fi and email support.
 Best of both worlds, I must say?

 So, if you are looking for fuss-free digital photo frames with internal memory (or built-in storage), here are some of the best ones.

 The Skylight Frame has been a popular choice among several users, primarily for its easy setup and installation process.
 It packs a beautiful and sleek look with a thin border, and the mat adds to the elegance.
 Yep, just like conventional photo frames.
 Several users have appreciated both the HD screen and the picture quality.
 It's clear, crisp, and displays both high-res and low-res photos brilliantly.

-The Skylight Frame has many smart extras.
-You can use the touchscreen for cycling through the different photos and for deleting old and used photos.
+And even if you do not have access to an SD card, you can also use the companion app to share and download photos.
+Aside from that, it has many smart extras.
+For instance, you can use the touchscreen for cycling through the different photos and for deleting old and used photos.
 This technique makes it easy to handle the frame even when it is mounted on walls.

 However, it's not without its share of flaws.
 For example, email is the only way through which you can add pictures.
 Plus, there's no motion sensor.